kmalik9/Teamu_RecSys/README.md

 ## 2. System Objectives

 - **Maximize personalized content delivery**: Provide tailored recommendations to users based on their interactions and preferences.
-- **Generate AI-driven post ideas for user teams**: Use AI to inspire collaboration ideas and new projects.
+- **Generate AI-driven post ideas for user teams**: These embeddings are also leveraged by LLMs to AI-generate high-ranking content for Teamu.
 - **Leverage AI for deep learning recommendations**: Match user and post embeddings for optimal content relevance.
 - **Ensure the system can scale effectively**: Handle new users/posts efficiently, even with cold-start scenarios.

 ## 3. Tools and Technologies

 - **Languages**: Python, SQL, Dart (for Flutter frontend).
-- **Frameworks**: TensorFlow, TF Recommenders, HuggingFace Transformers (optional for embeddings), PyTorch.
+- **Libraries**: TensorFlow, TF Recommenders, Pandas, Sci-Kit.
 - **Databases**: Supabase (PostgreSQL with pgvector for vector embeddings).
 - **Cloud Services**: Vertex AI (for training and deployment), Supabase Edge Functions.
 - **Tracking and Analytics**: Mixpanel (for event tracking).